kevoreilly/CAPEv2/lib/cuckoo/common/integrations/file_extra_info_modules/readme.md

 ### This allows us to put custom modules without editing configs and easier to maintain private forks.

 * `extract_details` is the entry point called by `file_extra_info.py`
-* Here is a scheleton example of module:
+* Here is a skeleton example of module:

 ```
 import os